marina-leer/pubCounteR/README.md

 <p align="justify">
 The concept for an interface-based bioinformatical tool that can routinely and reliably perform multi-gene high-throughput, biological context-based literature database interrogation.
-Tool stems the need to efficiently assess a large number of differentially expressed (DE) genes to allow rapid evaluation of targets for further research.
+The tool stems from the need to efficiently assess a large number of differentially expressed (DE) genes to allow rapid evaluation of targets for further research.
 GeSciLiVis thus enables a simultaneous screen for multiple genes of interest in Pubmed (www.PubMed.gov; Lu et al. 2011), and a quick but thorough overview of the related publication activity linking individual candidate genes and a customised research area or topic.
 </p>

 <p align="justify">